amygorgon/didtyronzil/docs/sidetree/sidetree.md

 ## Sidetree operation request

-A Sidetree operation request is a wweration in a batch of operations.
+A Sidetree operation request is a wweration in a batch of operations. to-do

 ## Sidetree DID operation